 Input Meteorological Data Set.
 Note the input meteorological data set used in the HYSPLIT model run.
 The original file name provides sufficient information to identify the data set.
 Meteorological data fields to run the model are already available for access through the HYSPLIT menu system, or by direct FTP from ARL.
 The ARL web server contains several meteorological model data sets already converted into a HYSPLIT compatible format in the public directories.
 Direct access via FTP to these data files is built into HYSPLIT's graphical user interface.
 The data files are automatically updated on the server with each new forecast cycle.
 Only an email address is required for the password to access the server.
 The ARL analysis data archive consists of output from the Global Data Analysis System (GDAS) and the NAM Data Analysis System (NDAS - previously called EDAS) covering much of North America.
 Both data archives are available from 1997 in semi-monthly files (SM).
 The EDAS was saved at 80 km resolution every 3-hours through 2003, and then at 40 km resolution starting in 2004.
+Additionally, ARL has been archiving NAM hybrid sigma pressure coordinate data since March 2010.
+These data are in three domains: CONUS with 12 km, Alaska with 12 km and Hawaii with 2 km horizontal resolution.
+Air agencies can also use these meteorological datasets for the applications described in the document.

 Detailed information on all meteorological data available for use in HYSPLIT can be found in the HYSPLIT4 Users Guide